vmadagiri/RNAseq-DCM-GeneExpression-Analysis/README.md

 This project analyzes RNA-seq gene expression data from the GEO dataset **GSE141910** to identify differential gene expression between **Dilated Cardiomyopathy (DCM)** and **Non-failing human hearts**.
 Furthermore, this project will evluate if these transcriptomic differences are **sex-specific**.

+# Dataset: GSE141910

-# Dataset: RNA sequencing of the left ventricle from non-failing donors and heart failure samples from the MAGNet consortium
+**RNA sequencing of the left ventricle from non-failing donors and heart failure samples from the MAGNet consortium**

 Human left ventricular RNA-seq data.
 Includes non-failing hearts and multiple cardiomyopathy subtypes (including DCM) n = 305